AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/liveramp.md

 Exported CSV files contain profiles with the selected attributes and the corresponding segment status, on separate columns, with the attribute name and segment IDs as a column headers.

-The segments included in the exported files can match one the following qualification statuses:
+The profiles included in the exported files can match one the following segment qualification statuses:

 * `Active`: The profile is currently qualified for the segment.
 * `Expired`: The profile is no longer qualified for the segment, but has qualified in the past.